ChainAgnostic/AMS-CASA-gathering/README.md

 We discuss topics in smaller groups in depth here - this is just a collection of topics currently.
 If you have other things to discuss - please reach out!

 14.00-14.50
-- [ ] Defining the scope of CAIPS/Namespaces (this came up in the calls regarding including things like GPG
+- [ ] Defining the scope of CAIPS/Namespaces (this came up in the calls regarding including things like GPG)
 - [ ] Chain-Agnostic JSON-RPC Interface
 - [ ] *(placeholder):* Topics captured during the day
 - [ ] *(placeholder):* Topics captured during the day

 15.00-15.50
 - [ ] CASA structure / Processes / Governance
-- [ ] Extending CACAO & SIWE to blockhain wallets beyond EVM/WC
+- [ ] Extending CACAO & SIWE to blockchain wallets beyond EVM/WC
 - [ ] *(placeholder):* Topics captured during the day
 - [ ] *(placeholder):* Topics captured during the day